 Counters are unsigned and wrap around with no overflow indicator.
+Counters must use the full bit range defined for the counter before rolling over, for example if a counter is defined as 64 bits, it can not use only the lower 32 bits.
 If a specific numeric counter is not available in the switch, its value must be set to the maximum field value (the unsigned equivalent of -1).